djay/transmogrify.pathsorter/README.txt

 Introduction
 ============

-transmogrify.pathsorter is a blueprint for reordering items into tree sorted order.
 If items are at the same level in a folder then they will be sorted based on a '_sortorder' key as given by transmogrify.webcrawler.